kendomaniac/metObservatory/README.md

 R CMD BATCH /scripts/primary.R
 ```

-Check primary.Rout to be sue that all folders manifests were correctly crerated.
+Check primary.Rout to be sure that all folders manifests were correctly crerated.

 ### gdc-client